event4u-app/data-helpers/docs/framework-integration.md

 composer require event4u/data-helpers
 ```

-The `LaravelMappedModelServiceProvider` will be automatically loaded and enables:
+The `DataHelpersServiceProvider` will be automatically loaded and enables:
 - ✅ Automatic dependency injection of `MappedDataModel` in controllers
 - ✅ Request data automatically mapped to your models
 - ✅ Type casting and transformation pipelines